 Use the hotel beach towels.
 Bringing your own takes up valuable luggage space.
 Use the hotel towels and drop them off on your day of departure en route to the airport.
 Or, consider a fast-dry travel towel.
 We find those very handy after checking out, and then heading to the beach before the airport.

 White clothes stay home.
 They don’t mix very well with either the unavoidable red dirt here in Hawaii or other stains.
 That is especially true for shoe soles.

 Keep track of the weight of your carry-on (and your checked luggage).
 Airlines are beginning to enforce carry-on weight limits, so be prepared in case they do.
-A portable luggage scale just keeps on working trip after trip.
+We just saw that when flying interisland on Mokulele Airlines.
+A portable luggage scale is essential, and just keeps on working trip after trip.

 Check airline credit card programs.
-Many of these offer free checked bags or other perks worth investigating.
+Many of these offer free checked bags, upgrades, other perks worth investigating.

 Beat of Hawaii photo at Waikiki.